JakeSteam/blog-programming/_drafts/2022-11-12-how-bugs-erode-user-trust-with-bloggie-io.md

 [![](/assets/images/2022/bloggie-maxlength-thumbnail.png)](/assets/images/2022/bloggie-maxlength.png)

 At this point, the number and variety of bugs has ruled out the platform for me.
-If I've found 4-5 bugs in my first 10-15 minutes, I sadly can't trust that any posts I make will be safe from deletion / corruption at any time.
+If I've found 4-5 bugs in my first 10-15 minutes, I sadly can't trust that any posts I make will be safe from deletion / corruption in the future.

 ### Rules of engagement
 I also made the conscious decision at this point to not do any "advanced" bug finding.
 For example, no SQL injection, no header manipulation, I will only do simple things that any user could do without any technical knowledge.
 I decided to do this as performing actual attacks, proof of concept or not, against an unwilling hobby project just isn't fair.

 ### Slug conflicts
 Next, I suspected post slugs (the bit that identifies it) weren't being handled properly.
-To test this, I tried to publish a test post with the same name as an existing post (e.g. "An example post").
+To test this, I tried to publish a test post with the same name as an existing post (e.g., "An example post").
 Since this is my only post with this name, it should be fine, but it looks like Bloggie.io only allows 1 post per slug across all users.
 Trying to publish a post with the same name as an existing one gives an unhelpful error:

 [![](/assets/images/2022/bloggie-sameslug.png)](/assets/images/2022/bloggie-sameslug.png)